 - If you’ve been in the field for a while I want to see your most recent work.
 Having said this, I know that it is not always easy to showcase very recent projects because permissions aren’t always granted quickly and often until a project is publicly released you’re not allowed to show your work.
 But if your demo reel is 5 years old then I would expect to see at least some of those projects on your reel.

 The good news is that all of these mistakes are easily avoidable.
-Take another look at your portfolio before you apply to that awesome job you’ve been drooling over and make sure that none of these mistakes apply to your work.
+Take another look at your portfolio and demo reel before you apply to that awesome job you’ve been drooling over and make sure that none of these mistakes apply to your work.